2010-doppelganger/document-phishing/README.md

 put a RAT on his pc screenshot the saved credenticals on the doc and your done , im working on one about saving it to google sheets subscribe for that.

+Make a document called cv.docx paste it in the document phishing folder then run the attack

 subscribe to me skids
 https://www.youtube.com/channel/UC3ZNAm1yPMUVQ9rtqQlwnOA